MikailCamyar/EXPERIMENTS/JetsonNano/HaarCascadeTracking/README.md

 python3.8 -m pip install opencv-python

--That is all ! you can run the script that I uploaded.
+-That is all ! you can run the script that I uploaded but don't forget to download haar cascade for face .
+You will need to give the path of the this file.